venturadan/startup/notes.md

 ## Instruction question/notes
 1. AWS
-	what is TLD (for click server)?
+	- what is TLD (for click server)?
 2. Console
-	is it tracert(which doesn't work on my Mac terminal) or traceroute (which does)?
+	- is it tracert(which doesn't work on my Mac terminal) or traceroute (which does)?
 3. GitHub
-	Use the Git functionality of VS Code to add conflictTest.md to Git --> should this say to startup directory or something like that?
+	- Use the Git functionality of VS Code to add conflictTest.md to Git --> should this say to startup directory or something like that?
-	Better explain "Please tell me who you are" bit
+	- Better explain "Please tell me who you are" bit
-	What does "Git commits *must* represent all work" mean exactly? atomic commits
+	- What does "Git commits *must* represent all work" mean exactly?
+		- atomic commits
-		and none means no credit
+		- and none means no credit
 4. Webservers
-	Is Go code running on port 80 as it the text says, or port 3000 like the code looks?
+	- Is Go code running on port 80 as it the text says, or port 3000 like the code looks?
-	Not sure how to differentiate service, microservice and serverless function?
+	- Not sure how to differentiate service, microservice and serverless function?
-	In slides 2.1, what this the point of the two-slide sequence on servers?
+	- In slides 2.1, what this the point of the two-slide sequence on servers?
-	A few other 2.* slide questions, if we don't see them in class...
+	- A few other 2.* slide questions, if we don't see them in class...
 5. Domain Names
-	What is the * in the image subdomain.*secondary.top
+	- What is the * in the image subdomain.*secondary.top
 6. AWS Route 53
-	Why can't we do HTTPS with just and IP address?
+	- Why can't we do HTTPS with just and IP address?
-	What contact info should I use for the DNS if I'm using FHTL account (and not my personal one)? if we register a wildcard subdomain, why in the troubleshooting guide does it suggest that the www subdomain won't work?
+	- What contact info should I use for the DNS if I'm using FHTL account (and not my personal one)?
+	- if we register a wildcard subdomain, why in the troubleshooting guide does it suggest that the www subdomain won't work?
 7. HTML Structure
-	some of the assignment instructions are misleading or don't quite match the output shown
+	- some of the assignment instructions are misleading or don't quite match the output shown
 8. Simon CSS
-	Should this not appear here?
+	- Should this not appear here?
 It seems like maybe a copy/paste error from the startup CSS page?
-	"Update your startup repository notes.md to record, what you modified and added with this deliverable.
+		- "Update your startup repository notes.md to record, what you modified and added with this deliverable.
 The TAs will only grade things that have been clearly described as being completed.
 Review the voter app as an example.
 Also update your notes.md to record what you learned."

 ## To Do
-- [x] Read HTML instruction
-	- [] play with html tags I'm not familiar with
+- [] play with html tags (from HTML instructoin) I'm not familiar with
-- [x] HTML assignments
-	-[x] startup
-- [x] Come up with startup idea and do spec assignment
-	- something super simple the first time, just to do it and understand it
-	- codenames (probably too hard)
-	- some simple CC thing?
-- [] Resolve last batch of questions to Lee(/Mark?)
-- [x] Read CSS Instruction
 - [] CSS assignments
 	-[] practice
 	-[] flex
 	-[] framework
 	-[] startup
 - [] Go back over instruction and edit typos
+- [] Divide instruction/schedule into week chunks
+- [] What to about the prodution deployment stuff in 1.7 slides we didn't cover and I don't understand?
+	- ask Lee about the staging/production envs and how the automated/continuous integration works (and why is there still a manual link there?)
+	- figure out how to make them aware that it is a thing without spending any realy time on it.
 - [] create personal AWS account?

 ## Questions for me to figure out myself